Connection Error

 Frequently Asked Questions

 This tool accurately calculates the net asset pool and percentage splits based on the data you enter.
 However, it only addresses Step 1 of the four-step legal process.
-A fair legal outcome depends on contributions, future needs, and justice & equity — factors that require professional legal assessment.

 How is superannuation treated in a property settlement?